The sinuous and aluminum-coated shape of the Liyang Museum in China it was designed to remember the essence of a musical instrument.

-The aluminum-clad shape was divided into four individual spaces, housing offices, educational areas and exhibition halls.
-Inside, the exhibits occupy white spaces that reflect the shape of the exterior.
+The aluminum-clad form was divided into four individual spaces, housing offices, education areas and exhibition halls.
+Inside, the exhibits occupy white spaces that mirror the shape of the outside.

-Two spaces on the terrace, one "in the shape of a drop of water" facing north and the other located in the center of the roof, complete the whole.
-Visitors have spectacular views of the adjacent lake and the landscaped areas that surround it.
+Two spaces on the terrace, one "in the shape of a drop of water" and facing north and the other located in the center of the roof, complete the whole.
+Visitors have spectacular views of the adjacent lake and the landscaped areas surrounding it.